osic/rally-scenarios/README.md

 # osic-glance-cinder-nova.json
 Parameters: Flavor_name, image_name, volume_type, volume_size, new_volume_size, and iterations.

-Used to test different scenarios for glance, cinder and nova.
+Rally task used to test different scenarios for glance, cinder and nova.
 This file test:
 NovaServers.boot_and_delete_server - test if nova can boot and delete 1 server.
 NovaServers.boot_server_from_volume_and_delete - test if nova can boot and delete a server from a cinder volume.
 CinderVolumes.create_and_delete_snapshot - test if cinder can create and delete a snapshot.